dserfaty/shortenit/README.md

 ## Installation
 For convenience, the mongodb server and the api server are packaged together.

-To start the app cd to the root directory and:
+To start the app clone the repository and:
 ```
+cd shortenit
-cd shorten-it-server
+cd shortenit-server
 docker-compose up -d
 ```